 It all began centuries ago, thanks to the ingenious agricultural techniques initiated by the Nabataean kingdom; among their many achievements, the way they harnessed and managed water stands out, especially given the region's challenging desert climate.
 Through qanats (underground channels) and wells, the Nabataeans developed a network that could sustain the oasis, ensuring a consistent water supply even in periods of drought.
 In doing so, these ancient desert architects not only transformed AlUla into a verdant oasis through adept water management but also established the groundwork for a rich and sustainable food culture.

 AlUla's agricultural heritage also serves as a vibrant testament to the Incense Road's bustling trade, where native ingredients and exotic spices once journeyed across continents.
 As a key hub on this historic route, merchants gathered in AlUla to trade a range of goods, including sought-after spices like black pepper, dubbed ‘black gold’ for its sheer value.
-This vibrant exchange enriched AlUla's culinary palette, introducing a fusion of flavours that contin ue to inspire its cuisine.
+This vibrant exchange enriched AlUla's culinary palette, introducing a fusion of flavours that continue to inspire its cuisine.

 Today, AlUla’s fertile oasis fields enable local restaurants to adopt a sustainable culinary approach that emphasises locally sourced ingredients, ensuring each dish is fresh and delectable while honouring the profound bond between the land and its bounty.
 Currently, AlUla’s soil supports a variety of crops and over 2.3 million date palms, yielding an impressive 90,000 tons of dates annually.
 The diversity of citrus trees, including the ancient Torounge, and the Moringa Peregrina tree, with its coveted oil, highlight the oasis's agricultural richness.